Guinness Beef Stew is a supremely savory stew that gets its rich flavor from sauteed bacon, shallots, stew meat, and a Guinness beer broth.

 I’m not a beer drinker myself, so I was worried the beer flavor might be too strong.
 Turns out, it was just right.
 After two hours in the oven, the flavor mellows and deepens, leaving the beef fall apart tender and juicy.

-This meal requires little else but a hunk of good bread to sop up the juice.
+This meal requires little else but a hunk of good bread (like this Irish Soda Bread) to sop up the juice.

 It’s the perfect dish to celebrate St. Patty’s Day, or cure a serious wedding cake hangover, whichever happens to come first.